World War II by country: Caribbean Islands

+Funds were sent from the British Windward Islands to purchase ambulances for the Western Front, as detailed in this propaganda poster.

 Over the course of World War II, the United States assumed Britain's defense responsibilities in the Caribbean.
 In September 1940, the two countries agreed to the Lend-Lease Agreement (also called the Destroyers-for-Bases Agreement).
 It involved the loan of American destroyers in return for leasing, rent free for ninety-nine years, eleven naval and air bases on British territory, including the Bahamas, Jamaica, Antigua, St. Lucia, Trinidad and Tobago, British Guiana, and Bermuda, as well as Newfoundland.
 The eastern Caribbean became the forward edge of American defense strategy, formalized in the Panama Declaration of 1939.
 American strategists called the West Indies as "the bulwark that we watch."

 More than 50 percent of the supplies sent to Europe and Africa from the United States were shipped from ports in the Gulf of Mexico and passed through the Caribbean.
 One year after the Pearl Harbor attack, the United States Caribbean Defense Command reached a total of 119,000 personnel, half of them stationed in Panama to protect the canal from an anticipated Japanese attack.
 Meanwhile, the German Kriegsmarine inflicted massive damage on shipping in the Caribbean in 1942.
 By the end of that year, U-boats operating in the Caribbean had sunk 336 ships, at least half of which were oil tankers.

 Parts of the Caribbean had been colonized by countries that now came under Axis occupation.
 Aruba and Curaçao remained loyal to the Dutch government-in-exile, but because they housed valuable refineries that processed Venezuelan petroleum, they were placed under British protection.
 Both islands were subjected to German attacks in Operation Neuland.
 In 1942 they were transferred to the United States, which had also stationed troops in Surinam in 1941 to secure its bauxite mines.
 Martinique and Guadeloupe came under the control of Vichy France.
 American and British pressure ensured that several French ships, including its only aircraft carrier, Béarn, remained interned at Martinique.
 Thousands of refugees fled, many going to Dominica, while an anti-Vichy resistance movement grew.
 The islands, along with French Guiana, switched to Free France in 1943.